GTK-lab/bash/_episodes/02-variable.md

 ## Quotes

 In the content above, we keep our variable simple, that the variables only need to store one word.
 In reality, we might need to assign variables with more complex value.

 ```
 #!/bin/bash
-# A simple script that would produce error
+# A simple script that would produce an error

 myvar=Hello World